KEEZ-RobG/docs/docs/faq/network.md

 ## VALIDATOR

-### Can we confirm 1 validator = 32 LYX on mainnet?
+### What is the minimum deposit for a validator?

-The final staking amount will be based in LYXe price and likely shortly before mainnet.
-It will very likely not be 32 LYX.
-As the amount must be high enough to incentivise good validator behaviour.
-If it cost to little the network becomes insecure.
+The minimum deposit amount has not been announced.
+It must be high enough to incentivize validators to maintain their nodes, and a low cost can put the security and stability of the network at risk.
+A decision will be made prior to mainnet launch.

 ### When will it be possible to withdraw your LYX from your validator and how?